 Useful information and resources for museum exhibition design and exhibit development.

 Don't miss out on any ExhibiTricks posts!
-It's easy to get updates via email or your favorite news reader.
-Just click the "Free Updates" link on the right side of the blog.
+It's easy to subscribe right now via email (or your favorite news reader) with the tools on the right side of the blog.

 Chicago's museum of science and industry has the Fab Lab where you can go in and design something to be etched on acrylic.
 There's a 3-D laser printer in there as well but guests were only allowed to make their one design on the acrylicReplyDelete

 Thanks for pointing out the space at MSI.ReplyDelete